LuukRos/tailwind-color-palette-plugin/article.md

 - What if you don't actually need a full palette with stops ranging from 50 through 950?
 No worries!
 These unused classes are tree shaken regardless, so no need to worry about bloating your bundle.
 In any case, you can still use the existing Tailwind colours or extend your `tailwind.config.ts` file on an as-needed basis.
 - Our colour palette hasn't been tested for accessibility purposes, meaning this might give us issues in the long term.

 I hope you learned something new and exciting today.
-Feel free to look at the final code on my **GitHub ADD LINK HERE** profile.
+Feel free to look at the final code on my [GitHub profile](https://github.com/LuukRos/tailwind-color-palette-plugin) and be sure to reach out if you have any questions or feedback.
+I plan on being back soon with more cool content involving Tailwind CSS, React or TypeScript, so keep your eyes peeled for that.

-Godspeed.